 The Best Kinds of Linux

 Debian Linux is now my favorite Linux and has been for some time, has the latest components and software available (not just the new stuff, but what techies call “bleeding edge” components and software), and has several options during installation including XFCE, Cinnamon, MATE, and KDE versions.
 Manjaro Linux and Linux Mint have these variants as well, (although Mint will soon be discontinuing its effort with KDE).
-Currently I am using Debian, to which I admit there is a minor “learning curve.”
+Currently I have been using Linux Mint, to which I admit there is a minor “learning curve.”
 The main thing is, all Linux just works.
-Believe me, I’ve tried everything, and insofar as I can see, Debian Linux and Linux Mint (choose the Cinnamon desktop if you have an older machine) or Mate are the fastest and best versions of Linux I know of, plus, the GUI (graphic user interface, how it looks and feels) is good, too.
+Believe me, I’ve tried everything, and insofar as I can see, Debian Linux and Linux Mint (choose the Cinnamon desktop if you have an older machine) or Manjaro Linux are the fastest and best versions of Linux I know of, plus, the GUI (graphic user interface, how it looks and feels) is good, too.
+And they are totally free and so are the vast portion of all possible programs for them.
+You can even get an app (or a couple of apps called Wine, which allow you to run (use) .EXE files on Linux.
 I honestly believe that all three of these operating systems (Debian, Manjaro or Linux Mint) are fully the equal of Windows 10, but they don’t spy on you like Windows does (you are free of Illuminati control), and also they mostly lack the built in artificial intelligence the Windows has (which is mostly a very good thing, though as I show below, “deep learning” capabilities for Linux can be added in at will).
 “Open source’ personal voice assistants for Linux are in development and some are available right now, though they are hard to install.

 Advice for Microsoft